salesforce/omakase/readme.md

 The `#require` method takes the class of the plugin.
 If the plugin is already registered then the registered instance is simply returned.
 Otherwise one is automatically created and added to the registry.
 You can then proceed to configure the plugin as necessary for your use case.

 You can also require your own custom plugins by using the `#require(Class, Supplier)` method.

-There is another, more performant alternative to using `AutoRefiner`.
-You can instead subscribe to the high-level type, such as `Declaration`.
-You can check some information on the declaration first, such as `Declaration#isProperty` or check for an annotation on the declaration.
-If present then you can proceed to call `Declaration#refine`, which will automatically trigger any subscriptions to the more specific syntax unit types parsed within that declaration instance.
-This way you can avoid unnecessarily refining declarations that you have no interest in.

 #### Performing both rework and validation